FarronF/limerick-council-meetings/meetings/2023/07/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 22nd June 2023.md

 An update was sought on the request to have the new playground and car park in Tournafulla

 insured under the Council’s portfolio.
-In replying, the Meetings Administrator stated that a--- 7
+In replying, the Meetings Administrator stated that a
+---
+7

 response had been received from the Property and Community Facilities Section which stated